csiro-mlai/dl_hpc_starter_pack/README.md

  - An example model for `cifar10` is in [task/cifar10/model/baseline.py](https://github.com/csiro-mlai/dl_hpc_starter_pack/blob/main/task/cifar10/model/baseline.py).

-# Innovate via Model Composition & Inheritance
+# Innovate via Model Composition and Inheritance

 ---
 To promote rapid innovation of models, we recommend using class composition and/or inheritance. ***For example, we may have a baseline that not only includes a basic model, but also the data pipeline:***